cybeq/VuelCalendar/README.md

         onEventClicked:(event:VuelCalendarEvent)=>
         {
            /* The function returns the event that was clicked, along with the time and date of start and end, as well as the data:any that belong to this event.*/
         },
+        onEventDropped:(event:VuelCalendarDrop)=>
+        {
+            /* property draggableEvents must be set to true in VuelCalendarOptions */ /* The function returns the drop object(VuelCalendarEvent&VuelCalendarDay&MousEvent) that was being dragged, along with the time and date on timeline.*/
+        },
 ```
 # API functions